Automated data validation: an industrial experience report: Tests' description

 \section{Tests' description}

-There exist automated database testing frameworks~\cite{DbFit,DbUnit,NDbUnit,DBTest,SQL} to make sure that the analytic statement (captured in one of the previous releases) executes successfully (in the release under test).
-However, these will typically be inapplicable to our case.
-As discussed in Section~\ref{sec:existing_solutions}, the new vintage of a dataset differs from the old one by construction in our case.
-Thus, the recordsets generated by the analytics database queries will differ from the old vintage to the new vintage.

-To address our problem (i.e., regression testing of the modified dataset), a set of tests performs an approximate comparison (rather than exact comparison as done by~\cite{DbFit}) of the datasets.
-Based on the discussions with EA data scientists, we create ten groups of tests, which will be discussed in details below.
-The data scientists found these tests to be helpful in practice, i.e., the tests were able to reliably detect defects in the data.
-The tests are also computationally inexpensive\footnote{We provide details of performance measurements in Section~\ref{sec:validation}.
-In a nutshell, RESTORE can compare two vintages of a dataset containing $>500$ variables and $>60,000$ observations in less than four minutes on commodity hardware.}, which helps to preserve scalability and enable fast verification of changes to a dataset (in a test-driven-development manner~\cite{beck2003test}, where a regression test suite can be executed quickly to make sure that no new errors were injected with the latest changes).
+To address our problem (i.e., validation of the modified dataset), a set of tests performs an approximate comparison (rather than exact comparison as done by~\cite{DbFit}) of the datasets.
+Based on practical experiences, we create ten groups of tests, which will be discussed in details below.

-We also need to define success criteria for these tests.
-The criteria are defined based on the practical experience of EA data scientists who find that these values provide a large number of true data defects while keeping the number of false defects low.
-We cannot guarantee that these values are optimal for any dataset, rather they can be treated as a set of good starting values and adjusted based on a particular use-case and the needs of a data tester.
+We also need to define success criteria, which consists of numeric thresholds, for these tests.
+The criteria are defined based on our practical experience, where we find that these values provide a large number of true data defects while keeping the number of false defects low.
+We cannot guarantee that these values are optimal for any dataset; rather, they can be treated as a set of good starting values and adjusted based on a particular use-case and the needs of a data tester.

 Below we give details of our tests grouped into three categories: high-level tests dealing with metadata, tests of paired observations, and tests leveraging the results of the paired tests (which we deem higher-order tests).
 These tests are discussed in Sections \ref{sec:np-test}, \ref{sec:p-test}, and \ref{sec:h-test}, respectively.
-Finally, we discuss the power, usage, and limitations of these tests in Section~\ref{sec:discussion}.